With a simple act of giving, you have the ability to make the lives of our military families, who sacrifice so much, a little better.

 A Critical Transition Time For Medically Retired Soldier

 This Army National Guard member was just medically retired and there is a delay between his last active duty pay and the beginning of his VA benefits.
-At this time, there is no income pending until after the New Year.
+At this time, there is no income pending for several months.
 This is normally a very critical time for our transition injured soldiers as one financial crisis can derail them for years.
 Please help this family during this critical time with rent, utilities and groceries.

 Due to be Medically Retired And Needs Car Repairs

 This young soldier and single mother of two is due to be medically retired at the end of the year due to being found 100% disabled from her service-connected injuries.
-We are assisting with transitional housing, but her only vehicle is in critical needs of repairs that she cannot afford.
-Please helps us ensure he transition begins as stable as possible while she looks to a more secure future for her and her children.
+We are assisting with transitional housing, but her only vehicle is in critical need of repairs that she cannot afford.
+Please help us ensure her transition begins as stable as possible while she looks to a more secure future for her and her children.

 Nine Months of Transition Has Been A Rough Road